 Logan County is uniquely positioned in the center of the rich history of Abraham Lincoln.
 Lincoln moved to the Village of New Salem, Illinois in 1830, at the age of 21.
-He began work as store clerk, then later a Postmaster, and solider, and in 1833, a surveyor.
+He began work as a store clerk, then later a Postmaster, and soldier, and in 1833, a surveyor.
 Lincoln surveyed 5 towns in Illinois along with government/road surveys, town lots, and private surveys.
 He even surveyed the land that would become Middletown, the oldest town in Logan County, and witnessed the first lot being transferred in 1833.
 He only worked in this field for a few years and then his interests turned to law.

-Lincoln became a frequent visitor to Postville, which would later disolve into the city of Lincoln.
-On August 27, 1853, 90 lots were sold in for the new town and Abraham Lincoln was present.
-He purchased watermelon from a nearby wagon, cut it open and christened the new town with the juice of the watermelon.
+Lincoln became a frequent visitor to Postville, which would later dissolve into the city of Lincoln.
+On August 27, 1853, 90 lots were sold for the new town and Abraham Lincoln was present.
+He purchased watermelon from a nearby wagon, cut it open, and christened the new town with the juice of the watermelon.
 Thus the town became the first town named after Abraham Lincoln prior to his presidency.
-A visit to the Logan County Visitor Center/Historic Train Station includes seeing the statue bronze statue of the Christening Scene inside as well as a visit to the south lawn to see the original Christening Site.
+A visit to the Logan County Visitor Center/Historic Train Station includes seeing the bronze statue of the Christening Scene inside as well as a visit to the south lawn to see the original Christening Site.

-Lincoln's political career also brought him back to Logan County in the the Summer of 1858, during the Senatorial Debates between Stephen Douglas and Abraham Lincoln.
+Lincoln's political career also brought him back to Logan County in the Summer of 1858, during the Senatorial Debates between Stephen Douglas and Abraham Lincoln.
 At this point, the railroad was the active means for the traveling campaign.
 A large rally was held for Douglas in September, in the town of Lincoln and Abraham Lincoln later came and spoke at the Courthouse to rally the people in October.

-Abraham Lincoln also worked as a Railsplitter- splitting logs, clearing land and building fences for other farmers, when he was younger.
-This became part of his presidential campaign slogan in 1860, he became know as "The Railsplitter".
+Abraham Lincoln also worked as a Railsplitter- splitting logs, clearing land, and building fences for other farmers, when he was younger.
+This became part of his presidential campaign slogan in 1860, when he became known as "The Railsplitter".
 This drew in the support for Lincoln from the working class, he would be defined as "a man of the people" coming from humble beginnings.
 The city of Lincoln developed the Abraham Lincoln National Railsplitter Festival in 1970 in honor of President Lincoln.
 The people of Atlanta were then one of the first Wide Awakes Chapters (a political party) in Illinois to support Abraham Lincoln in his presidential campaign.